 Similarly, oscillators can be profitable indicators during range-bound markets, but might perform very poorly during strong trending markets.
 The Aroon indicator can help indicate which mode the market is in.

-The chart of the Nasdaq 100 shows the different modes of the market and how the Aroon indicator reacts to these different market modes:
+This chart of the Nasdaq 100 shows the different modes of the market and how the Aroon indicator reacts to these different market modes:

-Interpreting the Aroon Indicator
+How to Interpret the Aroon Indicator

 In contrast, when the Aroon Up indicator is above the 70 line and the Aroon Down indicator is below 30, then the market is trending strongly upwards.